Nuclear meltdown: History

-The system design of the nuclear power plants built in the late 1960s raised questions of operational safety, and raised the concern that a severe reactor accident could release large quantities of radioactive materials into the atmosphere and environment.
-By 1970, there were doubts about the ability of the emergency core cooling system of a nuclear reactor to cope with the effects of a loss of coolant accident and the consequent meltdown of the fuel core; the subject proved popular in the technical and the popular presses.
+The system design of the nuclear power plants built in the late 1960s raised the concern that a severe reactor accident could release large quantities of radioactive materials into the atmosphere and environment.
+By 1970, there were doubts about the ability of the emergency core cooling system to cope with the effects of a loss of coolant accident and the consequent meltdown of the fuel core.
 In 1971, in the article Thoughts on Nuclear Plumbing, former Manhattan Project (1942–1946) nuclear physicist Ralph Lapp used the term "China syndrome" to describe a possible burn-through, after a loss of coolant accident, of the nuclear fuel rods and core components melting the containment structures, and the subsequent escape of radioactive material(s) into the atmosphere and environment; the hypothesis derived from a 1967 report by a group of nuclear physicists, headed by W. K. Ergen.
 In the event, Lapp’s hypothetical nuclear accident was cinematically adapted as The China Syndrome (1979).

+The real scare, however, came from a quote in the 1979 film The China Syndrome, which stated, "It melts right down through the bottom of the plant—theoretically to China, but of course, as soon as it hits ground water, it blasts into the atmosphere and sends out clouds of radioactivity.
+The number of people killed would depend on which way the wind was blowing, rendering an area the size of Pennsylvania permanently uninhabitable."
+The actual threat of this was coincidentally tested just 12 days after the release of the film when a meltdown at Pennsylvania's Three Mile Island Plant 2 (TMI-2) created a molten core that moved 15 mm toward "China" before the core froze at the bottom of the reactor pressure vessel.
+Thus, the TMI-2 reactor fuel and fission products breached the fuel rods, but the melted core itself did not break the containment of the reactor vessel.

+A similar concern arose during the Chernobyl disaster.
+After the reactor was destroyed, a liquid corium mass from the melting core began to breach the concrete floor of the reactor vessel, which was situated above the bubbler pool (a large water reservoir for emergency pumps and to contain any steam pipe rupture).
+There was concern that a steam explosion would have occurred if the hot corium made contact with the water, resulting in more radioactive materials being released into the air.
+Due to damages from the accident, three station workers manually operated the valves necessary to drain this pool.
+However, this concern was proven to be unfounded as (unknown to those at the time) the corium already contacted the reservoir before it could be drained, where instead of creating a steam explosion it harmlessly cooled rapidly and created a light-brown ceramic pumice that floated on the water.